nathannchung/Stock-Price-Visualization/README.md

-This graph us a more useful tool a trader can use where the feed tracks the RATIO between two stocks over time instead of the stock's asking prices.
-By manipulating the stock data in this way, upper and lower threshold/bounds are set to help a person determine a treading opportunity.
+This graph is a more useful tool a trader can use where the data feed tracks the RATIO between two stocks over time instead of the stock's asking prices.
+By manipulating the stock data this way, upper and lower threshold/bounds are set to help a person look for trading opportunities when the ratios surpass a threshold.

-The red line in the graph that connects the peak ratio and lowest ratio in the graph serves as a trigger alert to the trader that notifies them of when a threshold is passed by the ratio of the two stocks.
+The red line in the graph that connects the peak ratio and lowest ratio in the graph serves as a trigger alert that notifies the trader when a threshold is passed by the ratio of the two stocks.

 ![A test image](Graphics/Server-5.png)

-You have the option of hovering over the ratio line in the graph to display the timestamp and ratio of that point you choose.
+You have the option of hovering over the ratio line to display the timestamp and ratio of that point you choose.

 ![A test image](Graphics/Server-6.png)